-If you are selling under (A) and (B) or just (B) above you should examine the remaining articles in this series to obtain sufficient detail to develop your business system in estimating, proposing, accounting and billing the government for contracts not qualifying under FAR Part 12.
+If you are selling under (A) and (B) or just (B) above you should examine this web site further to obtain sufficient detail to develop your business system in estimating, proposing, accounting and billing the government for contracts not qualifying under FAR Part 12.

 III.
 YOUR CUSTOMER

-Although all requirements in the federal government market eminate from the US Agencies there are several ways for meeting these requirements with a business arrangement that suits your small business.
+Although all requirements in the federal government market emanate from the US Agencies there are several ways for meeting these requirements with a business arrangement that suits your small business.

-There are over 50 agencies or "Departments" in the Federal Government.
-Each of these agencies has a statutory obligation to contract from small business for over 20% of everything it buys.
+There are over many agencies or "Departments" in the Federal Government.
+Each of these agencies has a statutory obligation to contract from small business for 23% of everything it buys.
 Contracting officers must file reports annually demonstrating they have fulfilled this requirement.
 Not fulfilling the requirement can put the agency annual funding in jeopardy.
 You have a motivated customer in federal government contracting officers and buyers.

 You may be able to fulfill the entire prime contract scope of work or meet the product specification from within your company.
 However, major government procurements are increasingly geared to teaming arrangements involving a prime and several subcontractors.
 As the prime on such a procurement you normally have the lead share of the work scope, you have a product critical to the program, you know the customer the best or a combination of these factors.
 Your subcontractor team members are usually not your direct competitors but are involved in lines of work that complement your business and enable the team to fulfill a scope that is larger than any single member could undertake alone Your direct competition is most likely forming similar teaming arrangements in an attempt to win the larger jobs which can span a number of years in duration and mean good, solid cash flow for all participants.